KnpLabs/KnpGaufretteBundle/README.markdown

     $ git submodule add https://github.com/KnpLabs/KnpGaufretteBundle.git vendor/bundles/Knp/Bundle/GaufretteBundle

 ## Add the namespace in the autoloader

 You must register both Gaufrette and the KnpGaufretteBundle in your autoloader:
+You do not have to do that if you are using composer autoload system.

 ``` php
 <?php